 What is a company cash flow problem?

 Cash flow, put simply, is the movement of money, in to and out of a company’s bank accounts.
 When cash flow is ‘good’, it means there is enough money coming in to cover the money going out.
 It is when there is not enough money coming in to cover the cash required to pay for outgoings, 'poor cash flow' that you should start worrying – even profitable companies can experience cash flow problems (see the video below).

 What are the common causes?

 - Poor financial record keeping and ineffective cash flow management (overtrading)

-- Over financing your business i.e putting too much money in.
+- Over leveraging your business. i.e putting too much borrowed money in.

 - Agreeing to high-interest-loans